Barossa Colonel Light Monument

 Highlights

-- Visit the site daily and enjoy nearby facilities like cafes and cellar doors for a complete experience.
+• Visit daily and enjoy nearby facilities like cafes and cellar doors, enhancing your experience in this picturesque region.

 The Barossa Colonel Light Monument is life-size bronze statue of Colonel Light on horseback and commemorates the birthplace of the world-famous Barossa Valley.